Montana Nurse Practitioner Licensure Steps - 2023

 Take care to supply all the information required on the form except in places marked as optional.
 All applicants are mandated by law to take part in a fingerprint-based criminal background check.
 To this effect, your fingerprints are to be submitted to the Montana Department of Justice following the instructions on pages 11-13 here.
 Note that all fees are non-refundable and the submission of an application or payment of application fees does not guarantee the issuance of a license.
 The application can be completed online or by downloading the respective forms here.

-Applicants for an APRN license to practice as an NP in Montana must hold at least a master’s degree from an accredited NP preparatory program.
+Applicants for an APRN license to practice as an NP in Montana must hold at least a master’s degree from an accredited nurse practitioner preparatory program.

 The program must prepare participants to take up an NP role serving a particular population focus.
 The program must include 250 hours of didactic instruction and 500 hours of preceptorship.

-These programs must be accredited by specialized, institutional, or programmatic institutions recognized by the USDE.
-NP preparatory programs must include diagnosis, continuity of care, disease prevention/wellness programs, collaboration with/referral to other healthcare providers, advanced health assessment, and others in their coursework.
+Your program must also be accredited by a regional accrediting agency recognized by the USDE.
+NP preparatory programs should include diagnosis, continuity of care, disease prevention/wellness programs, collaboration with/referral to other healthcare providers, advanced health assessment, and others in their coursework.

 If you will be applying for prescriptive authority, you are required to have covered at least 45 contact hours of pharmacology, pharmacotherapy, and the clinical management of drug therapy as it relates to your specialty and population focus.